gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

-The GlusterFS development model largely revolves around the features and functionality provided by Git version control system, Gerrit code review system and Jenkins continuous integration system.
+The GlusterFS development model largely revolves around the features and functionality provided by Git version control system, Gerrit code review system, and Jenkins continuous integration system.
 It is a primer for a contributor to the project.

 ### Git

-Git is a extremely flexible, distributed version control system.
+Git is an extremely flexible, distributed version control system.
-GlusterFS' main git repository is at <http://git.gluster.org> and public mirrors are at GlusterForge (https://forge.gluster.org/glusterfs-core/glusterfs) and at GitHub (https://github.com/gluster/glusterfs).
+GlusterFS's main git repository is at <http://git.gluster.org> and public mirrors are at GlusterForge (https://forge.gluster.org/glusterfs-core/glusterfs) and at GitHub (https://github.com/gluster/glusterfs).
 The development repo is hosted